An application for a grain buyer's license must be filed with the commissioner and the license issued before any grain may be purchased.

 No grain buyer may refuse to purchase grain from a producer solely because the producer is not bonded or is not licensed by the commissioner; provided, that any producer who buys grain from other producers shall be licensed and bonded as required by this chapter.

-(1) The financial statement shall include, but not be limited to the following:
+(1) include, but not be limited to the following:

 (i) a balance sheet;